sjsu-library/unionist/_items/unionist--text-0175.md

 articleType:
 volume: '1'
 issue: '20'
+transcription: |
+  <em>The Mormonites.—</em>
-transcription: "<em>The Mormonites.—</em> Some further particulars relating to the conflict between the Mormonites and the people of Jackson county in Missouri are given in the St. Louis papers.
+  Some further particulars relating to the conflict between the Mormonites and the people of Jackson county in Missouri are given in the St. Louis papers.
 It is said that one Judge of the circuit, and several civil officers were thrown into prison in consequence of an attempt to interfere, and detained for some hours, and the Lieut.
 Governor had been driven out of the county.
 Almost all the people of the county are concerned on one side or the other, so that it is supposed that the militia of the neighboring counties will be called out by the Governor, to enforce the laws.
-The treatment of the Mormonites is described as extremely outrageous, and they are commended in some of the papers of St. Louis for their resistance. "
+The treatment of the Mormonites is described as extremely outrageous, and they are commended in some of the papers of St. Louis for their resistance.
 scholarlyNotes:
 commentary: This article is in sympathy with the Mormons in their oppression by the people of Missouri.
 The explusion of the Latter-Day Saints from Jackson County is